JosefinE7/MS2_SpaceStation/README.md

 - Navbar in copied from [Bootstrap](https://getbootstrap.com/docs/4.0/components/navbar/), the copied code is clearly marked with comments at top and bottom.

-* The entire text about the ISS in the About section of the page is copied from [NASA's](https://www.nasa.gov/audience/forstudents/5-8/features/nasa-knows/what-is-the-iss-58.html) the copied text is clearly marked with comments at top and bottom.
+* The entire text about the ISS in the About section of the page is copied from [NASA's website](https://www.nasa.gov/audience/forstudents/5-8/features/nasa-knows/what-is-the-iss-58.html), the copied text is clearly marked with comments at top and bottom.

 * The API for the ISS Real Time map is from [WhereTheIss.at](https://wheretheiss.at/w/developer)

 ### Media

-- A video from the channel Daily Tution played a significant role in creating the basic structure for my page: [Daily Tution](https://www.youtube.com/watch?v=dgKSqz3it50&list=PLyJ4G7XKUDcezDx0kgfAfp4ZC3kyMVRgd&index=6&t=2702s), with this [Github source file](https://github.com/akashyap2013/PortFolio_Website).
-In this video a complete portfolio website is built using bootstrap, HTML and CSS.
+- A video from the channel Daily Tution played a significant role in creating the basic structure for my page: [Daily Tution video](https://www.youtube.com/watch?v=dgKSqz3it50&list=PLyJ4G7XKUDcezDx0kgfAfp4ZC3kyMVRgd&index=6&t=2702s), with this [Github source file](https://github.com/akashyap2013/PortFolio_Website).
+In this video a complete portfolio website is built using Bootstrap, HTML and CSS.
 I watched/followed the video for inspiration on the basic structure and layout of my page.

 - Another video that helped me in my project is a video from the channel [The Coding Train](https://www.youtube.com/watch?v=nZaZ2dB6pow&list=PLyJ4G7XKUDcezDx0kgfAfp4ZC3kyMVRgd&index=10&t=716s), when I got stuck trying to figure out the ISS API, this video helped me in writing my JavaScript code.